 The expenses incurred by the Authority in exercising its powers or performing its functions under this Act and generally in administering this Act shall be paid out of its funds.

-16. Application of Financial Administration and Audit Act 1985
+16. Application of Financial Management Act 2006 and Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.

 [Section 16 inserted by No. 98 of 1985 s.
-3.]
+3; amended by No. 77 of 2006 s.
+17.]

 [17.
-Repealed by No. 98 of 1985 s.
+Deleted by No. 98 of 1985 s.
 3.]

 18. Exemption from personal liability